tool-bin/ukbcc/README.md

 ## Stand-alone mode

-The ukbcohort module uses dictionaries in order to represent the various datafield:code combinations and conditional logic to be applied in generating a cohort.
+The ukbcc module uses dictionaries in order to represent the various datafield:code combinations and conditional logic to be applied in generating a cohort.
 This dictionary will be automatically generated through the *`interactive mode`*.
 Alternatively, the user can write this dictionary themselves, and use the **query** submodule to further interact with UKBB databases.
 Further information about the expected structure of the dictionary is provided in the docstrings of the functions within this module.
-It is recommended the user leverage the `interactive mode` if using the ukbcohort module for the first time.
+It is recommended the user leverage the `interactive mode` if using the ukbcc module for the first time.

-To learn about how to use modules in this package in your existing pipeline, see [an example notebook here](https://github.ibm.com/isabeki/ukbcohort/blob/master/examples/example-module.ipynb).
+To learn about how to use modules in this package in your existing pipeline, see [an example notebook here](https://github.ibm.com/isabeki/ukbcc/blob/master/examples/example-module.ipynb).

 Contributing